humanoid-path-planner/hpp-rbprm-corba/README.md

     ```$ rosrun xacro xacro.py  hyq_description/robots/hyq.urdf.xacro  -o  hyq.urdf```

   - Make sure to install hyq.urdf in $HPP_DEVEL_DIR/install/share/hpp-rbprm-corba/

+  - Also, create an empty hyq.srdf file in  $HPP_DEVEL_DIR/install/share/hpp-rbprm-corba/srdf

   - The planning is decomposed in two phases / scripts.
 First, a root path is computed (\*_path.py files).
 Then, the contacts are generated along the computed path (\*_interp.py files).
 The scripts are located in the folder /scripts/scenarios.